Amnihyla scabra

-Litoria scabra is a species of frog in the subfamily Pelodryadinae.
+Amnihyla scabra is a species of frog in the subfamily Pelodryadinae.
 It is endemic to Western New Guinea (Indonesia).

 Habitat and conservation

 Litoria scabra is currently only known from its type locality in the Wapoga River headwaters at an elevation of 1070 m above sea level.
 It lives in and near fast-flowing streams.
 While its known range is very limited, it lives in a region with large areas of suitable habitat that are not under significant threat.